 SME loan guarantee scheme (BMKB)

 If you have a business in the Netherlands and employ no more than 250 workers (e.g. an SME), you may in some cases be eligible for a guarantee for part of a loan.
 That will enable you to borrow more than would otherwise be possible based on your collateral.
-The bank is covered by the government’s SME Loan Guarantee Scheme (Borgstellingsregeling MKB).
+The bank and other possible funders are covered by the government’s SME Loan Guarantee Scheme (Borgstellingsregeling MKB).
 If you take out a 'start-up loan' of at most €266,667 at a bank as a starting business, the government will act as a loan guarantor for 67.5%.

 When do you qualify?